lemlac/mulem/docs/reference.md

 *This API is subject to change.*

-You can also get the size of any type with the copile-time function `sizeof`.
+You can also get the size of any type with the compile-time function `sizeof`.
 It returns a constant `uint` (unsigned integer) with the number of bytes of memory that type requires.
 The exact sizes of some types like `int` or `float` might vary, but you can rely on `char` and `bool` being 1 byte each.
 There's also the `void` type which represents no data. `ptr` depends on the pointer size of the system.

 ```
 sizeOfBool = sizeof[bool]   -- == 1